Research approach can be divided into three types:

 In abductive approach, the research process is devoted to explanation of ‘incomplete observations’, ‘surprising facts’ or ‘puzzles’ specified at the beginning of the study.
 Referring to the research topic of the effects of labour migration on the formation of multicultural teams in the UK discussed above, you may observe that labour migration within the EU was actually decreasing the extent of cross-cultural differences within teams in the UK.

-Then, your study can be devoted to the explanation of this phenomenon by using qualitative and quantitative methods of data collection and data analysis in an integrated manner…
+Then, your study can be devoted to the explanation of this phenomenon by using qualitative and/or quantitative methods of data collection and data analysis in an integrated manner

 My e-book, The Ultimate Guide to Writing a Dissertation in Business Studies: a step by step assistance contains discussions of theory and application of research approaches.
 The e-book also explains all stages of the research process starting from the selection of the research area to writing personal reflection.
 Important elements of dissertations such as research philosophy, research design, methods of data collection, data analysis and sampling are explained in this e-book in simple words.